-Commercial trucks cannot travel in the left lane, but they may legally use the center or right lane.
+Commercial trucks cannot use the left lane, but may legally use the center or right lane.

 - Using the left lane as the law dictates allows to keep traffic moving and reduce traffic congestion.

 - If you pull into the far left lane in order to pass a truck, you must be sure that you can see both of the truck’s mirrors in your rearview mirror before you pull back into the lane in front of the truck.

 - A commercial truck weighs 80,000 (plus) pounds and they cannot stop quickly.
 The truck needs space to come to a stop.
 If you pull in front of them too soon, the driver will not be able to slow to your speed and this is a recipe for disaster.

 - Any vehicle traveling in the left lane and not moving to the right when the area is clear is subject to a $200 fine.